 In 2006, UW Tacoma purchased the McDonald-Smith property.
 In 2014, it was one of two remaining landmark buildings on the campus awaiting renovation.
-As part of an $11 million renovation project the university has modified the existing historic building for additional office and meeting spaces to support the continued campus growth.
-Connection to the adjacent, renovated Cherry Parkes building integrates the space within the Tacoma campus.
+As part of an $11 million renovation project, the University modified the existing historic building for additional office and meeting spaces to support the continued campus growth.
+Connection to the adjacent, renovated Cherry Parkes building integrated the space within the Tacoma campus.

 “The renovation of the McDonald-Smith Building [feels] like a natural extension of the University of Washington Tacoma campus; honoring the heritage of the Union Depot historic district by breathing new life into an aging building,” according to UW Tacoma’s Division of Finance & Administration’s Campus Planning & Real Estate unit.

-Planning and design for the project started in 2014 led by Bassetti Architects as guided by the campus’ master plan.
+Planning and design for the project was led by Bassetti Architects as guided by the campus’ master plan.
 The project’s design-build reconstruction team also included M.A.
 Mortenson.
-Working closely with Bassetti, Mortenson and Wausau, glazing contractor Mission Glass began its fieldwork in Sept.
-2015 and completed the historical window replacement in just one month.
+Working closely with Bassetti, Mortenson and Wausau, glazing contractor Mission Glass began its fieldwork in September and completed the historical window replacement in just one month.

-Along with the window replacement, the building renovation includes a new mechanical and electrical system, code required structural upgrades, a new roof, structural openings to tie the building into the neighboring Cherry Parks building, and a renovation of approximately 30,000 square feet on floors 1 through 3 with faculty offices and seminar space.
+Along with the window replacement, the building renovation included a new mechanical and electrical system, code-required structural upgrades, a new roof, structural openings to tie the building into the neighboring Cherry Parks building, and a renovation of approximately 30,000 square feet on floors 1 through 3 with faculty offices and seminar space.

 These advantages included: “superior craftsmanship, similar sightlines, closer brickmold profiles” and “fewer long-term warranty issues.”
 Natta emphasizes that the “continuous clean edge” of Wausau’s extruded aluminum windows was especially appealing in matching the historic look.

-Jeff Nickel, Mission Glass’ president, agrees and adds, “I am highly impressed with Wausau’s historical windows.
-Wausau's ability to take a dwg file of the shop drawings and fabricate from those was incredibly valuable considering the custom radiuses on the project.
+Jeff Nickel, Mission Glass’ president, agreed and added, “I am highly impressed with Wausau’s historical windows.
+Wausau's ability to take a DWG file of the shop drawings and fabricate from those was incredibly valuable considering the custom radiuses on the project.
 Their product is first rate, and so was the service.
 Their product was fantastic in terms of quality and lead time.”

-Wausau’s product pricing specialist, Kyle Wilkowski quickly returns the compliment, “If it wasn’t for the help of Mission Glass and Mortenson Construction, we would have not had this great opportunity to display a beautiful product that can present a pleasing historical look inside and outside of the building.
+Keith Lindberg, Wausau’s regional sales manager, quickly returned the compliment, “If it wasn’t for the help of Mission Glass and Mortenson Construction, we would have not had this great opportunity to display a beautiful product that can present a pleasing historical look inside and outside of the building.
 The cove profile and black color finish also played a factor in creating the historical look.
 When we can do windows in these larger sizes, correct profiles and use a finish from Linetec to keep the look, it will impress many along the way.”

-“The high-performance glass and aluminum frames with thermal barriers improve tremendously on the former windows’ performance,” reiterated Wilkowski.
+“The high-performance glass and aluminum frames with thermal barriers improve tremendously on the former windows’ performance,” reiterated Lindberg.

 Wausau’s INvent Retro Series windows are AAMA AW-100 Architectural Performance Class rated.
-These products are tested to meet or exceed AAMA 910-10 lifecycle testing to 4,000 operating cycles and stringent requirements for air infiltration, water resistance, life cycle testing and structural integrity.
-They also offer acoustic performance with Sound Transmission Class (SC) ratings of 31 to 42, further improving the students’ interior comfort and concentration.
+These products are tested to meet or exceed AAMA 910 lifecycle testing to 4,000 operating cycles and stringent requirements for air infiltration, water resistance, life cycle testing and structural integrity.
+They also offer acoustic performance with Sound Transmission Class (STC) ratings of 31 to 42, further improving the students’ interior comfort and concentration.